DataDome

 Credit card skimming is not a direct threat to your business because it steals credit card information and doesn’t actually commit payment fraud with already stolen credit card information.
 Still, you can suffer severe reputational damage if a customer ever discovers a skimmer on a card reader nearby or inside your business.

 That’s why you should regularly check card readers for any signs of tampering.
-This is easier when you use secure card readers with tamper-evident seals and encryption, and when you secure your business perimeter, for example by installing security cameras.
+This is easier when you use secure card readers with tamper-evident seals and encryption, and when you secure your business perimeter, such as by installing security cameras, for example.

 Identity theft, sometimes also called application fraud, is a roundabout type of credit card theft where a fraudster uses someone’s personal information to open a new credit card account and make purchases in their name.
 The victim may only become aware of this type of theft when they check their credit rating or receive bills for purchases they didn’t make.